hbadri1/Simple_SpringBoot_MyBatis_H2_App/README.md

 # Run:
 After launching the app, you can:

     Get access to the web page via: http://localhost:8080

-    Get access to the json presentation of the output (like in json sample file you sent me): http://localhost:8080/api
+    Get access to the json presentation of the output: http://localhost:8080/api

     I also activated the H2 console (if any need) that could be accessed on: http://localhost:8080/h2